lowRISC/opentitan/hw/ip/entropy_src/doc/theory_of_operation.md

 # Theory of Operation

 As already described, this IP block will collect bits of entropy for firmware or hardware consumption.
-This revision supports only an external interface for a PTRNG noise source implementation.
+This revision supports only an external interface for a PTRNG (Physical True Random Number Generator) noise source implementation.

 The first step is initialization and enabling.
 The PTRNG noise source mode is selected when the [`MODULE_ENABLE`](registers.md#module_enable) field is set.